Update: First Tepezza Hearing Loss Lawsuit Alleges Horizon Failed to Warn of Hearing Risks

 Get a Free Tepezza Lawsuit Evaluation With Our Lawyers

-The Pharmaceutical Litigation Group at our law firm is an experienced team of jury trial lawyers that focus on the representation of plaintiffs in Tepezza Lawsuits.
-We are handling individual litigation nationwide and currently accepting new Tepezza side effects cases in all 50 states.
+The Pharmaceutical Litigation Group at our law firm is an experienced team of jury trial lawyers that focus on the representation of plaintiffs in Tepezza Hearing Loss Lawsuits.
+We are handling individual litigation nationwide and currently accepting new Tepezza lawsuit cases in all 50 states.

 Free Confidential Tepezza Lawsuit Evaluation: Again, if you or a loved one suffered from Tepezza side effects, you should contact our law firm immediately.
 You may be entitled to financial compensation by filing a Tepezza lawsuit and our lawyers can help.